bmackenty/Javascript-game/README.md

 * Landing page `CON`
 * Credits (don't forget to add https://game-icons.net/)
 * Building (Placing walls and building fortifications) `POST`
-* Player clothing/armor equipping `CON`
+* Player clothing/armor equipping
 * Projectiles `POST`

 ### XX
 * Towns (buy / sell stores) `POST`
 * Quests
-* NPC's
+* NPC's `CON`
 * Shortcuts and help screen
-* Random events (fires, zombie apocalypse?, spider infestation)
+* Random events (fires, zombie apocalypse?, spider infestation) `CON`
-* Joe's all you can eat buffet (i'm not gonna question when this was here, why this was here, or who put this here, just gonna leave it)
+* Joe's all you can eat buffet (i'm not gonna question when this was here, why this was here, or who put this here, just gonna leave it) `CON`
 * Consuming items and eating food

 ### X